rubengc/AutomatorWP/readme.md

 # AutomatorWP #

-Connect your WordPress plugins together and create automated workflows.
+Connect your WordPress plugins together and create automated workflows with no code!

 ## Description ##